Difference Between Male or Female Monarch Butterfly? See Butterfly Pictures...

 When you compare them together, the differences become obvious.
 Unfortunately, most monarchs won’t be this cooperative in spreading their wings to let you get a close-up view.
 So how can you sex a close-winged butterfly?

 Most of the time, you should be able to see part of the monarch male’s black dot bleeding through to the outside wing.
 In my experience, it’s pretty easy to see this outside mark on most males.
 Make a mental note of where this dot is located on the outside wing…you’ll have a much easier time finding it on future males.

 You can even tell the sex of a monarch by looking for some identifying marks at the top of the chrysalis.
 You won’t be able to see these subtle differences with the naked eye, but a digital camera with macro capability or a microscope makes it easy to see the differences:

-The best way to get a good look at monarchs is by raising them.
-After adult butterflies hatch they need a couple hours to dry their wings before flight.
+The best way to get a good look at monarchs is by raising them at home.
+After adult butterflies eclose (emerge from their chrysalis) they need a few hours to dry their wings before flight.
 This give you time to get up close and personal.
 Raised butterflies will typically allow you closer access after they’re released too…assuming you were a good butterfly parent!